8 BALL CHAMPIONS (Mobile PvP Billiards Game)

 ▲ Wearable and character concepts, created by me.

-▲ I created all the above six-tier currency bundle packs, focusing on clear visual progression to represent growing value and reward.
+▲ I designed and rendered the final art for all the above six-tier currency bundle packs, focusing on clear visual progression to represent growing value and reward.

 Pool cue concepts designed and created by me for 3D modeling.